Showing posts with label brain. Show all posts

 The cerebellum is a part of the brain involved in ensuring accuracy in the rate, range, and force of movements and is well known for its regular matrix-like structure and the many theories it has spawned.
 I myself spent years working on one such theory in a basement, without much to show for it.
 The present theory occurred to me decades later on the way home from a conference on brain-mind relationships at which many stimulating posters were presented.

-Background about the cerebellum
+Background on the cerebellum

 The sensory inputs to the cerebellum are the mossy fibers, which drive the granule cells of the cerebellar cortex, whose axons are the parallel fibers.
 The spatial arrangement of the parallel fibers suggests a bundle of raw spaghetti or the bristles of a paint brush.
 These synapse on Purkinje cells at synapses that are probably plastic and thus capable of storing information.
-The Purkinje cells are the output cells of the cerebellar cortex.
+The Purkinje (pur-kin-gee) cells are the output cells of the cerebellar cortex.
 Thus, the synaptic inputs to these cells are a kind of watershed at which stimulus data becomes response data.
 The granule-cell axons are T-shaped: one arm of the T goes medial (toward the midplane of the body) and the other arm goes lateral (the opposite).
 Both arms are called parallel fibers.
-Parallel fibers are noteworthy for not being myelinated; the progress of nerve impulses through them is steady and not by jumps.
-The parallel fibers thus resemble a tapped delay line, and Desmond and Moore seem to have [paywall] proposed this in 1988.
+Parallel fibers are noteworthy for not being myelinated; the progress of nerve impulses through them is therefore steady and not by jumps.
+The parallel fibers thus resemble a tapped delay line, and Desmond and Moore proposed this in 1988.

 The space-time graph of one granule-cell impulse entering the parallel-fiber array is thus V-shaped, and the omnibus graph is a lattice, or trellis, of intersecting Vs.

 The cerebellar cortex is also innervated by climbing fibers, which are the axons of neurons in the inferior olive of the brainstem.
 These carry motion error signals and play a teacher role, teaching the Purkinje cells to avoid the error in future.
 Many error signals over time install specifications for physical performances in the cerebellar cortex.
 The inferior olivary neurons are all electrically connected by gap junctions, which allows rhythmic waves of excitation to roll through the entire structure.
 The climbing fibers only fire on the crests of these waves.
 Thus, the spacetime view of the cortical activity features climbing fiber impulses that cluster into diagonal bands.
-I am not sure what this adds up to, but what would be cute?
+I am not sure what all this adds up to, but what would be cute?

 A space-time theory